Facets-cloud/module-development-cli/README.md

 # FTF CLI

-FTF CLI is a command-line interface (CLI) tool that facilitates module generation and variable management in Terraform.
+FTF CLI is a command-line interface (CLI) tool that facilitates module generation, variable management, and validation in Terraform.

 ## Installation